scottcolfer/product-management-handbook/roledescription.md

-# We have publicly avialable role descriptions
+# We have publicly available role descriptions

 You can find and use product manager role descriptions and career pathway published on [GOV.UK](https://www.gov.uk/government/collections/digital-data-and-technology-profession-capability-framework#product-and-delivery:-product-manager).